giovanni-depalma/backend-technical-test-v2/README.md

 ```

 #### View the orders
-To see the orders you have to use "/orders" endpoint.
-You can choose between:
-- GET /orders get all orders, with sort and pagination  (not required by testing)
-- GET /orders/{id} get the order by id (not required by testing)

 - POST /orders/findByCustomer: Allow partial searches: e.g., all orders of customers whose
   name contains an “a” in their name (mandatory for testing)